China Temporary Driving Permit (2026): Airport Application, Documents & Same-Day Approval

 - You hold a valid passport with a current Chinese visa or residence permit

-- You hold a valid driver’s license from your home country (or an International Driving Permit, though the IDP itself is not sufficient — you still need your home license)
+- You hold a valid driver’s license from your home country.
+An International Driving Permit alone is not accepted

 - Your stay in China is temporary — typically on a tourist (L), business (M), or short-term work visa